scipy-conference/scipy_proceedings/papers/will_barnes/paper.rst

    Population fractions as a function of temperature for (clockwise from upper left) H, Na, Fe, and S calculated using ionization and recombination data from CHIANTI and assuming ionization equilibrium. :label:`ioneq`

 The :code:`ioneq` module also allows the user to load a predefined set of ionization equilibria via the :code:`ioneq.load()` method.
-Though CHIANTI includes several ionization equilibrium datasets from other workers, it is recommended to use the most up to data as supplied by CHIANTI (see :cite:`dere_chianti_2009` for more details).
+Though CHIANTI includes several ionization equilibrium datasets from other workers, it is recommended to use the most up to date version supplied by CHIANTI (see :cite:`dere_chianti_2009` for more details).
 To load the ionization equilibrium data for Fe,

 .. code-block:: python